 Military Messaging (MMHS) over SMTP

-Formal messaging is used by the military to handle commands, and is complementary to informal messaging (email).
-Formal messaging is primarily communication between roles and organizations rather than individuals.
-There are two families of standards for formal military messaging: ACP 127 and STANAG 4406; These are reviewed in historical order.
+Formal messaging is used by the military to handle commands and is complementary to informal messaging (email).
+The NATO term MMHS (Military Messaging Handling Systems) is used to describe Formal Messaging, which is also referred to as High Grade Messaging (HGM).
+MMHS is primarily communication between roles and organizations rather than individuals.
+NATO has two families of standards for formal military messaging: ACP127 and STANAG 4406; These are now summarized.

 - Security, including Security Labels and Digital Signatures.